 Whatever your belief, it is a finite moment in time where we all have a chance to reflect on the last year’s ups and downs and make choices that can positively impact the upcoming year.
 It’s a personal promise to commit to a goal that will alter our path and often those around us, since our behaviors impact others.

-2020 presented many challenges for us as a world community and for us as individuals.
+The past year again presented many challenges for us as a world community and for us as individuals.
 Many would attest that they didn’t easily adjust to the sudden change in daily routines, faced professional adversity, were challenged by personal struggles, and far too many families experienced the devastating loss of loved ones.
 To say the year carried a unique heaviness would be an understatement.
 Despite that, the human spirit continues to drive on, seeking ways to overcome even that which seems insurmountable.
-And so, we move into 2021, albeit with some hesitation, but also with great hope that the new year will provide the fresh start we all seek.
+And so, we move into the new year, albeit with some hesitation, but also with great hope that the new year will provide the fresh start we all seek.

 Let’s make a joint resolution and commitment to find new ways to reconnect.
 Acts of kindness are infectious and simple gestures go a long way.
 Even with half our faces covered and the loss of hugs, social gatherings, and distancing, we still have the power to connect with compassion, patience and a smile that shines in our eyes.